 Theory is one thing, but you are effectively designing in a bubble without this exposure.
 As a result, you never really gain insight into how your target users actually interact with your designs.

 In short, a UX expert review should be done by a team of UX reviewers with substantial, hands-on experience observing how users react to interfaces.
+If you need such a team, you're welcome to contact us.

 Why have a UX Expert Review?